The Lean Language Reference

 Task αBaseIO IO.TaskState

-Returns current state of the Task in the Lean runtime's task manager.
+Returns the current state of a task in the Lean runtime's task manager.

-Note that for tasks derived from Promises, waiting and running should be considered equivalent.
+For tasks derived from Promises, the states waiting and running should be considered equivalent.

 🔗opaque